commanded/eventstore/guides/Subscriptions.md

 Once the subscription has successfully subscribed to the stream it will send the subscriber a `{:subscribed, subscription}` message.
 This indicates the subscription succeeded and you will begin receiving events.

-Only one instance of a subscription named subscription to a stream can connect to the database.
+Only one instance of a named subscription to a stream can connect to the database.
 This guarantees that starting the same subscription on each node when run on a cluster, or when running multiple single instance nodes, will only allow one subscription to actually connect.
 Therefore you can defer any initialisation until receipt of the `{:subscribed, subscription}` message to prevent duplicate effort by multiple nodes racing to create or subscribe to the same subscription.

 ### `:events` message